 - Chest pain

-Individuals that take Adderall for extended periods of time eventually become dependant on the drug.
-When a person develops a tolerance, they consequently have to take larger quantities to achieve the same effects as they initially felt.
+Individuals that take Adderall for extended periods eventually become dependent on the drug.
+When people develop a tolerance, they have to take larger quantities to achieve the same effects they initially felt.
 When deciding to quit Adderall, many people will experience unpleasant withdrawals.
-Adderall withdrawal symptoms are not as severe as other substances such as Heroin or Alcohol but nonetheless should be taken seriously.
+Adderall withdrawal symptoms are not as severe as other substances such as Heroin or Alcohol but should be taken seriously.
 Seeking medical attention is always recommended when experiencing symptoms such as these:

 - Increased appetite

 - Body aches

 Depending on a few factors, the withdrawal process will vary for every individual.
 How long the substance was used and what amount was taken daily will usually determine how long and severe the withdrawal symptoms will be.
 On the short end of the spectrum, symptoms can be gone in as little as five days.
 If an individual uses Adderall heavily for a significant amount of time, it can take 3 to 4 weeks.

 The possible risks to a person’s mental and physical health that can arise from an addiction to Adderall include the following: